 - Certification of True Copies of Non-U.S. Documents

 Korean documents, such as a Korean family census register, must be obtained from a Korean ward office.
-If an apostille is required, please contact the Korean Apostille Issuing Authority for guidance.
+If an apostille is required, please contact the Korean Apostille Issuing Authority (Tel:(02)2002-2051 or 0252) for guidance.

 - Signature (or “Medallion”) Guarantees